gehring/fax/README.md

 pip install jax-fixedpoint
 ```
 ## Basic Usage
 The main entry point for Christianson's two-phases reverse accumulation is through `fax.implicit.two_phase_solver`.
-For example, imagine that have a [fixed-point iteration method](https://en.wikipedia.org/wiki/Fixed-point_iteration) like [Power iteration](https://en.wikipedia.org/wiki/Power_iteration) and want to compute the gradient of the a function of its output, you would write something like:
+For example, imagine that have a [fixed-point iteration method](https://en.wikipedia.org/wiki/Fixed-point_iteration) like [Power iteration](https://en.wikipedia.org/wiki/Power_iteration) and want to compute the gradient of the a function of its output.
+You could write something like:
 ```python
 import jax.numpy as jnp
 from jax import grad